Clark University: School of Professional Studies

 The School of Professional Studies (SPS) offers bachelor's degrees as well as a Master in Public Administration (MPA), Master of Science in Public Communication (MSPC), Master of Science in Information Technology (MSIT), Certificate in Community Human Services, and Certificate of Advanced Graduate Study (CAGS).
 It was the Evening College from its establishment in 1953 and then the College of Professional and Continuing Education (COPACE) from 1975 to 2016.
 It has branch campuses in Łódź and Warsaw, Poland, with the University of Social Sciences and in Astrakhan, Russia with Astrakhan State University.
 There are also joint programs with Shandong University of Science and Technology and Hefei University of Technology.
 Alumni of SPS include Olta Xhaçka, Albanian Minister of Defense, and Keith R. Hall, former director of the National Reconnaissance Office.

-Frances L. Hiatt School of Psychology
+The Psychology Department/Frances L. Hiatt School of Psychology

 The Hiatt School of Psychology offers undergraduate and doctoral degrees.
-Notable alumni include Francis Sumner, the father of black psychology, and Arnold Gesell, noted child psychologist.
-The American Psychological Association was founded at Clark in 1892 by Clark's first president, psychologist G. Stanley Hall who invited Sigmund Freud for his first lecture in a US University.
-It was also at Clark that mazes were first used to study rat behavior by psychology professor Edmund Sanford in his laboratory.
+Known affiliates of the psychology department include alumnus Francis Sumner, the father of black psychology and the first black Ph.D graduate in psychology.
+Another alumnus was Arnold Gesell, the child psychologist who used film to study child development.
+The American Psychological Association was founded at Clark in 1892 by Clark's first president, psychologist G. Stanley Hall.
+It was also at Clark that mazes were first used to study laboratory rat behavior by Willard Small and Linus Kline.
+Their idea took influence from Edmund Sanford, their adviser who was also a psychology professor and head of the psychology department at Clark.
+Psychology professor Heinz Werner was another influential figure.
+Werner was responsible for the addition of clinical psychology studies, the reinstatement of Clark's psychology Ph.D program, and the further development of the department's ties to the Worcester community.
+The psychology department was also the birthplace of Clark's Institute for Human Development that was founded in 1957.